Control multiple lights with one voice command with Alexa!

 Once you have your Hue and Alexa products setup and connected, you are ready to create and control your Alexa light group.

-Open the 'Smart Home' section in the Alexa App menu.
+Select 'Devices' in the bottom right corner of the Alexa app.
+This will open the 'Smart Home' section in the Alexa App menu.

 Add a new group that will contain your lights.